 Wife of Pulse Nightclub Gunman Arrested in San Francisco

-21-year-old Juan Naranjo was found un... -- The wife of the gunman who carried out a mass shooting an Orlando, Florida, nightclub was arrested by the FBI Monday in San Francisco, the FBI and her lawye... -- European leaders reacted Monday to a wide-ranging interview with U.S. President-elect Donald Trump that touched on a variety of European issues from NATO to Brex...
+The wife of the gunman who carried out a mass shooting an Orlando, Florida, nightclub was arrested by the FBI Monday in San Francisco, the FBI and her lawye... -- European leaders reacted Monday to a wide-ranging interview with U.S. President-elect Donald Trump that touched on a variety of European issues from NATO to Brex...
 Time is limited to nominate deserving individuals for the 2017 World Dairy Expo Recognition Awards.
+The nomination window is open through February 1 for the four award categor...
+Champaign, Ill.

 Add your comments below